Glass prints come with a slew of benefits, from a modern frameless aesthetic to preserving colors from fading for a tremendous amount of time!

 Shutterfly’s glass prints are not intended as wall art, but rather standing art, so each print order comes with its very own stand.

 With so many glass products to choose from, the possibilities are endless.

 Thanks to a tremendous amount of glass print products, MyPhoto blows many of the other consumer labs out of the water.
-Some of the products you can make out of your images include AirGlass, Miniblox, glass pads, diamond glass, dry erase glass boards, paperweights, ornaments, and much more!
+Some products you can make out of your images include AirGlass, Miniblox, glass pads, diamond glass, dry-erase glass boards, paperweights, ornaments, and much more!

 The AirGlass deserves mention for its ingenuity.
 AirGlass prints are made of the same glass as your cell phone screen, making the prints unusually lightweight and durable.
 The prints actually stick to your wall and are reusable, so you can mix and match them for some fantastic gallery walls.

 MyPhoto was started as a way to share snaps from your phone in a printable format (although they do, of course, accept photographs from DSLR and mirrorless cameras).
 As such, the company is quite good for consumer photographs, family snapshots, and memorable everyday pics – and they know how to work with cell phone resolutions!

 If you’re looking for larger glass prints, this lab is the way to go.

 If you’re looking for pro-level prints in large sizes, then Fracture is a great option.